How To Identify and Repair a Sinking Foundation (2024 Guide)

 What To Do About a Sinking Foundation

-A contractor may be able to lift your home to make repairs if it’s a mild or moderate home foundation issue.
+A contractor may be able to lift your home to make repairs if it’s a mild or moderate foundation issue.
 A contractor will cut your house from its foundation and lift it using a hydraulic jack.
 A wooden, steel, plastic, or concrete crib wall will temporarily support your home while the contractor installs a new foundation or extends the existing one.
+More severe foundation problems will be more expensive and likely require a combination of solutions to fix the issue.

 Most repair methods involve underpinning, which reinforces an existing foundation.
-The contractor will lift the house using a hydraulic jack and installs beams, or piers, into the ground, stabilizing the structure.
+You can perform this process in three different ways, all of which include piering.
+A contractor lifts the house using a hydraulic jack and installs beams, or piers, into the ground, stabilizing the structure.
+We’ve listed three piering methods below:

 Here are two other options to fix your foundation without underpinning: